 Students at Saxion University to present exclusive demo of the fully immersive VR game ‘Project Myron’ at FMX 2017

-Enschede, Netherlands, 26 Apr 2017: Xsens, Manus VR, XMG, and The Virtual Dutch Men are proud to support the world’s first full-body VR experience, developed by students from Saxion University of Applied Sciences.
+Enschede, Netherlands, 26 Apr 2017: Xsens, Xsens Gloves by Manus, XMG, and The Virtual Dutch Men are proud to support the world’s first full-body VR experience, developed by students from Saxion University of Applied Sciences.

 Project Myron was created by an ambitious team of students at the Saxion University of Applied Sciences.
 In it, players can see and interact with other virtual characters in a VR environment.
 The group worked in collaboration with mocap and VR technology leaders to make Project Myron a reality, with support coming from Xsens MVN suits, along with tech from Manus VR, XMG, and The Virtual Dutch Men.